Alan-S-Andrade/drv/USAGE.md

   The same recipe works for any binary in `build_stampede/rv64/drvr/` — swap the binary path, the `--pxn-*`/`--pod-*` flags, and the program argv (e.g. PR/SSSP take a different `--V`/`--D`/`--PR_ITERS` set).

+NOTE: You can directly end the default the architectural parameters for a particular run  in drvr/CMakeLists.txt , any new code that you add, can be added in drvr, and then mentioned in CMakeLists.txt in the same format as others.

   ### 3f.
 Edit-and-rerun loop